 Hedge fund investing is fairly illiquid.
 This is because hedge funds often require investors to commit their invested capital for a certain period of time, sometimes a year or longer.
 During this period the investor’s capital is locked into the hedge fund.
 Therefore, the investor cannot pull out the invested funds.
 Hedge funds often require investors to lock in their funds so the hedge fund manager can engage in complicated investments without worrying about having the capital pulled out from under him.

-Hedge fund costs include management fees and a percentage of any profit that goes to the hedge fund manager.
+The costs of hedge funds include management fees and a percentage of any profit that goes to the hedge fund manager.
 Call this percentage of profit that goes to the hedge fund manager the hedge fund carry.
 Hedge fund investments often include combinations of exotic financial instruments, such as credit default swaps, leverage, options contracts, forward contracts, futures contracts, long positions, short positions, and other financial derivatives.

 Access your Projections Execution Plan in SCFO Lab.
 The step-by-step plan to get ahead of your cash flow.

 Click here to access your Execution Plan.
 Not a Lab Member?